 A comprehensive 3 page checklist containing all the personal skills which a teacher (who is working towards the Certificate or Diploma/Cert Ed/PGCE) must demonstrate for literacy, language, numeracy and ICT.

-· What is the minimum core? · Recognised qualifications · Demonstrating the minimum core · Evidencing the minimum core when using resources: literacy, language, numeracy and ICT · Improving personal skills · Reading list · Website list
+· What is the minimum core? · Recognised qualifications · Demonstrating the minimum core · Evidencing the minimum core when planning, delivering, assessing and using resources (lots of examples of how to achieve and evidence each aspect to the four areas of: literacy; language; numeracy; and ICT) · Improving personal skills · Reading list · Website list